arinRitz/arinRitz/README.md

 <h2>Hi 👋,</h2>
 <h3 align="center">I'm a Undergrad student who is gaining knowledge in problem solving.
 I'm learning how to code.
 I love making and designing webpages with HTML,CSS and Bootstrap (and possible JavaScript in the future).
 It's fun to code something that anyone on the web can easily see. i enjoy creating visuals using Photoshop + AI.
 I also enjoy programming in C++ and Python because they challenge me more.
 I love it when i finally solve a difficult problem.<br>🔭 I’m currently learning Javascript,ReactJS,Python,AI-Prompts.<br>
-🌱 I’m currently working on creating webpages(frontend) and learning how to progam.</h3>
+🌱 I’m currently working on creating webpages(frontend) and learning how to code a logic.</h3>

 <p align="right">